• Skip to primary navigation

 Chickpeas quinoa salad recipe ina bowl on the counter.

 If you have not noticed, I always make an extra salad, so we have lunches the next day.
-Or I meal prep a lot of quinoa to use during the week for another recipe.
+Or I meal prep a lot of quinoa for another recipe during the week.

 Not only does it help with food prep, but it forces me to use all my leftovers.

-Another Southwest Chickpea Quinoa Salad bonus is how cool and fresh it is.
+Another bonus of this Southwest chickpea quinoa salad recipe is its freshness.
 Although I am serving it for dinner tonight, it travels well for lunch.

 Recipe FAQs